Learn the Issues

 Preserve nonprofit tax exemptions

-Nonprofits are tax exempt for good reason – they provide services to the community that lessen the burden on government, better leverage public dollars, and help maintain quality of life.
-We monitor for inappropriate taxation and fee proposals that impact nonprofits, particularly at the local and state levels.
-Is your city or borough considering a tax on nonprofits?
-Contact us here and let us know.
+Nonprofits are tax-exempt for good reasons – they provide services to the community that lessen the burden on government, leverage public dollars, ensure Alaska’s safety net, and help maintain quality of life.
+We monitor for inappropriate taxation and fee proposals that impact nonprofits, particularly at the local and state levels, and pursue changes to state law that will provide clarity and consistency on nonprofit property tax exemptions and sales taxes.

 Advance an affordable health insurance option for nonprofits

 Many nonprofits are unable to offer employees health insurance because of the enormous costs.
-For many years Foraker has searched for solutions.
-This year, working with other sectors and organizations, we recommit to finding affordable healthcare options that will support a high quality and stable workforce for the sector.
+Foraker remains steadfast in our effort to find a reliable and affordable solution that will support a high-quality and stable nonprofit workforce.

 Highlight sub-sector issues that are essential to our economy

-Typically we focus on issues that affect the entire nonprofit sector, or a vast majority of the sector.
-In these unprecedented times we are committed to lending support to sub-sector issues such as childcare availability and arts vibrancy.
-We support nonpartisan sub-sector organizations and coalitions in their own public policy advocacy.
+Typically we focus on issues that affect the entire nonprofit sector, or a vast majority of the sector, and we remain committed to lending support to sub-sector issues such as childcare availability and housing.
+We support nonpartisan sub-sector organizations and coalitions in their public policy advocacy.
+Our monthly Advocacy in Action calls are the arena for these conversations and collaboration.

 Position Alaska for success in the 2030 Census